rajkumarpatel2602/embedded_linux_bbb_AM355x_soc/README.md

 - Now, whenever one wants to add a peripheral or change the board, one has to compile the kernel with new device-config.c file, and it was a headache.
 - Arm came up with an idea of device tree files, where each board has its own device tree, and vendors are supposed to supply this, and it gets compiled independently by dtc, and output is device tree blob or binary, or dtb file.
 - whenever kernel boots up, it checks for dtb at predefined location, and based on that, it does initialization of devices.
 - Now, if developer wants to change the board, she/he has to just get the dtb for that board, and do the placement at correct location in Ram, and on bootup, linux will find the dtb for that board, and without any issue, os will be able to initialize the platform devices.
 This is how, device tree helps.
+- locations: /arch/arm/boot/dts